You are here

 Follow these 3 Easy Steps:

-- Contact the department (812-237-3342) to help coordinate your visit, so that you can explore the aspects of the department that interest you the most.
+- Contact the department (email Alicia Jay or call 812-237-3337) to coordinate your visit, so that you can explore the aspects of the department that interest you the most.

-- Apply for our Creative & Performing Arts Scholarship!
+- Apply for our Creative & Performing Arts Scholarship at The Branch!
 Once you've applied and been accepted at ISU, you can apply for this scholarship (renewable for up to four years).
 An audition, design/tech portfolio, or writing sample is required.
+More information about theater scholarships can be found on the Scholarships tab.

 Land Acknowledgement Statement